 Much like today, the ancient Egyptians also had a desire for working contraceptives.
 They enjoyed a sexually liberal society and, accordingly, enjoyed sex for the sheer pleasure it brings.
-Thus, a good contraception was a valuable thing to have.
+Thus, good contraception was a valuable thing to have.

-Condoms made from sheep intestines served to protect from pregnancy and also prevented the spread of STDS.
+Condoms made from sheep intestines served to protect from pregnancy and also prevented the spread of STDs.
 They even knew what has been confirmed today, that acacia gum, from the acacia tree, worked as a spermicide and would reduce the likelihood of pregnancy.
-Women would even take animal dung (including that of crocodiles) and shove it into their vaginas in hopes of blockading the sperm and, thus, preventing pregnancy.
+Women would even take animal dung (including that of crocodiles) and shove it into their vaginas in hopes of blocking the sperm and, thus, preventing pregnancy.
 When it came to both sex and contraception, the ancient Egyptians took it seriously and did it like no others.

 I like to write about history and dark stuff.